alabhyajindal/eloquent/README.md

 # eloquent
-Solutions for the exercises in the book Eloquent JavaScript by @marijnh
+Solutions for the exercises in the book Eloquent JavaScript by Marijn Haverbeke.